austineamonn/nubia-mod-Civ-VII/README.md

 # Nubia Mod Civ VII

-Version 0.1
+Version 1.0

 An antiquity expansionist and scientific civilization focused on navigable rivers and siege warfare.
-Not yet a fully functional civilization.
+Fully functional but missing some visuals.

 ## Acknowledgements: